iskh4n/little-Game-lib/README.md

-# little-Game-lib example that made with python and pygame
+# little-Game-lib example, made with python and pygame
  download file and open with pycharm or different python compiler then choose script path as login.py and check/verify your python.exe interpreter path.